mak3r/edge-robot-demo/README.md

 * `k8s-config/` - kubernetes configuration files for driving configuration changes
 * `src/` - the directory with source code / content for execution in containers
 * `scripts/` - various utility scripts

+## Debugging / diagnosing errors

+* Q. SUSE git-ops controller doesn't commit code
+* A. Check that gpg key is still valid on controller and in github

+* Q. Robot arm doesn't make any gestures when powered on
+* A. Robot arm needs at least USB power in addition to mains even if it is not connected to the pyftdi driver or udev interface